Members

 Dr. Jeongim Kim - Principal investigator

-Dr. Kim is an assistant professor in the Horticultural Sciences Department and a member of the Plant Molecular and Cellular Biology (PMCB) graduate program.
+Dr. Kim is an associate professor in the Horticultural Sciences Department and a member of the Plant Molecular and Cellular Biology (PMCB) graduate program.
 She received her PhD at Purdue University studying auxin biosynthesis and plant abiotic stress physiology.
 During her post-doctoral training at Purdue, she studied phenylpropanoid biosynthesis and engaged in several projects aiming to increase biofuel production.
 She is interested in understanding molecular mechanisms underlying metabolic networks integrating plant stress responses and growth.
 Google Scholar

 Dr. Keun H (Ken) Cho - Research Assistant